Oscar Ntwagae

 Platinum Stars had confirmed before his death that he had just rejoined the club on a three-year deal.

 The 31-year-old left Stars for Mamelodi Sundowns in 2005 and spent three seasons with The Brazilians before joining city rivals SuperSport United in the off-season.

-Ntwagae was killed on 27 August 2010 after being knocked down by a car in Germiston after coming back from Jomo Cosmos training where he was attending trials.
+Ntwagae was killed on 27 August 2010 after being knocked down by a motorist in Germiston after coming back from Jomo Cosmos training where he was attending trials.